-We can also provide up to 80% guarantee to the bank where there is insufficient security within business or in a scenario where the bank asks for bonds to be 100% cash backed, thereby creating working capital issues for business.
+We are able to provide a guarantee of up to 80% to the bank where there is insufficient security within the business or in a scenario where the bank asks for bonds to be 100% cash backed, thereby creating working capital issues for business.

 Export Working Capital Scheme

 We provide guarantee to banks to cover the credit risks associated with working capital facilities in respect of a specific export order/s.